kimili/No-DB-URL-Shortener/README.md

 # The No Database URL Shortener

 This is a simple little URL shortener for personal use which utilizes flat files rather than a database in which to store its data.
-It's easy to set up, easy to use and secure.
+It's easy to set up, easy to use, fast and secure.

 ## Installation